stfabbri/CAS_thesis/README.md

 Checks for various correlation between different parameters of the dataset (length vs fault strike vs location etc.)

 Code applies k-means to find clusters in dataset.

+# Folder: Pictures_Output
+These folders contain all pictures created with the notebook from Part 1 and Part 2.